Chryston: History

 In the 18th century, Chryston had one of the four schools in the parish of Cadder.
 William Barclay, himself a school teacher, reported the low pay of his profession in the Old Statistical Account.

 One gazetteer, Samuel Lewis, from around 1846, describes a recently established library.
 He quotes 555 inhabitants.
 The same publication also stated that Chyston was a quoad sacra parish including the villages of Mollinsburn, Moodiesburn, Muirhead and the hamlet of Auchinloch.
 Even today Moodiesburn is often included in the Chryston district: Devro headquarters has Chryston as its official address, and Moodiesburn's Stoneyetts Hospital (originally part of East Muckcroft within the "Woodilee Estate") was sometimes listed under Chryston.
-As with Muirhead, children born of Moodiesburn citizens have Chryston as their birth district on their birth certificate.

-Chryston Parish Church serves the villages of Chryston, Moodiesburn and Muirhead and has churches in Chryston and Moodiesburn.

-On Friday 18 September 1959, 47 miners lost their lives in the Auchengeich mining disaster at nearby Auchengeich Colliery.
+On Friday 18 September 1959, 47 miners lost their lives in the Auchengeich mining disaster at Auchengeich Colliery situated in nearby Moodiesburn.

 Chryston High School is a six-year non-denominational secondary school situated on Lindsaybeg Road.

 Demography

 Groome's Gazetteer gives historical statistics including population.
 The 1891 and 1901 statistics include Muirhead.